proxmox/proxmox-backup/docs/local-zfs.rst

 .. code-block:: console

-  # pve-efiboot-tool format <new disk's ESP>
+  # proxmox-boot-tool format <new ESP>
-  # pve-efiboot-tool init <new disk's ESP>
+  # proxmox-boot-tool init <new ESP>

 ..
-NOTE:: `ESP` stands for EFI System Partition, which is setup as partition #2 on bootable disks setup by the {pve} installer since version 5.4.
-For details, see xref:sysboot_systemd_boot_setup[Setting up a new partition for use as synced ESP].
+NOTE:: `ESP` stands for EFI System Partition, which is setup as partition #2 on bootable disks setup by the `Proxmox Backup`_ installer.
+For details, see :ref:`Setting up a new partition for use as synced ESP <systembooting-proxmox-boot-setup>`.

 With `grub`: